How to Make Chocolate Fudge

 Ingredients

-- 2 TBSP (1 oz, 28 gr) unsalted butter, cut into small pieces
+- 56 grams (¼ cup) unsalted butter, cut into small pieces

 Instructions

-- If you are not using chocolate chips, roughly chop the chocolate and place it in a medium heatproof bowl.
-Add the sweetened condensed milk, butter, and salt into the bowl.
+- If you are not using chocolate chips, roughly chop the chocolate (900 grams/ 2 pounds) and place it in a medium to large heatproof (or microwavable) bowl.

-- Stove Top Method (skip this step if you are following the microwave method): Set up a medium saucepan filled without 2 inches (about 5 centimeters) of water on your stove and turn it on medium heat to bring the water to a simmer.
-This will be the base of the double boiler.
+- Setup a double boiler: Fill a medium saucepan with about 2 inches (5 cm) of water.
+Place on the stove and turn to medium heat and bring the water to a simmer.
+Turn the heat down to low.
 Set the bowl over the saucepan of simmering water, making sure that the bowl is not touching the water.
 If the water is touching the bowl, pour out some of the water.
-Use a rubber spatula to stir the mixture as the chocolate begins to melt, until you have a smooth texture and all of the chocolate is melted.
-The mixture will be very thick, almost like a dough.

 - The fudge can be stored in an airtight container at room temperature for about 1 week or in the refrigerator for up to 3 weeks.